apeskinian/p4_watch-o-tron/README.md

 - ### Easter Eggs

     There's more than meets the eye in the Watch-O-Tron.
 I have implemented 4 Easter eggs into the site that curious users might notice.
-    - **Live clock:** the 'O' of the main logo hides a live clock which works to the user local time.
+    - **Live clock:** the 'O' of the main logo hides a live clock which works to the user’s local time.
     - **Day complication:** the icon for the day complication is dynamic so that it shows the current day.
-Their is also a little extra easter egg nod to a certain popular watch brand who use red text on Sundays.
+There is also a little extra Easter egg nod to a certain popular watch brand who uses red text on Sundays.
-    - **Date complication:** the icon for the date complication is dynamic so that is shows the current date.
+    - **Date complication:** the icon for the date complication is dynamic so that it shows the current date.
     - **Moonphase complication:** the icon is dynamic and shows the current phase of the moon.
 Data used for this is retrieved from [Ephem](https://pypi.org/project/ephem/)